T

 Aug 17, 2021.
 In Jordans village in soil under Oak Jesper Launder uncovered this nice specimen of a revered species for those who enjoy eating fungi!
 Apparently fruiting in this spot a month later than in previous years, the species is hardly ever reported in the county (we have just one previous record) but is probably not at all rare, having a preference for calcareous soil under both Beech and Oak - a habitat in plentiful supply!
 Tubers belong with the Ascomycetes and this species can get to 7 cms across but remains submerged in soil / litter therefore hidden unless one deliberately looks for it or detects its delicious nutty sweet smell!

-Tuber rapaeodorum by Jesper Launder Tuber rapaeodorum (A rare species of Tuber with no common name) microscope
+Tuber rapaeodorum (A rare species of Tuber with no common name)

 Jun 24, 2023.
 In Gerrards Cross Jesper Launder had a field day finding four different species of truffle including this one under Oak which is new to the county with only 15 national records on FRDBI.
 He informed Penny: 'Confirmed by its large, narrowly ellipsoid, and uniformly reticulated spores.
 One I've only encountered once previously, in Cheshire.'
 This was an exciting find.

 Apr 22, 2024.
 This was the third tuber species Jesper uncovered under the Lime in his garden in Jordans Village in the space of two days!
 This is one of the ascomycete hypogeous species (those related to cup fungi which grow just under the surface of the soil).
 Though he checked for spores to confirm his ID the specimen was still too immature to produce any, but he knows the species well and the uniform round shape together with pale colour already developing rufous tones were enough for him to make his ID.
-It never gets bigger than 2 cm across or so and the size here can be assessed by the leaf he's placed it on.
+It rarely gets bigger than 2 cm across or so and the size here can be assessed by the leaf he's placed it on.
 We have just two previous county records though the likelihood is that this is a common species.
+Photo 2 is of a further sizeable collection Jesper made from under Chestnut in Gerrards Cross, June 6th, where he commented that there were many 'dig holes', half of which had specimens remaining in them - the more mature ones having their distinctive smoky aroma.
+Photo 3 is of a collection of remarkably large specimens he found in Little Chalfont under Oak on June 8th - the largest he's ever seen!

 May 23, 2023.
 In Jordans under a mature Beech hedge Jesper Launder dug about and came up with this rare Truffle - the only previous county record coming from Derek's Whitchurch garden (2011), found by Truffle specialist Carol Hobart when dog-sitting the Schafer's property!
 It is mycorrhizal with various deciduous trees, apparently favouring calcareous soils, therefore may be not that rare locally but goes undetected because of its habit of remaining just under the soil surface throughout life.
 Needless to say, this is a new entry for Finds.
 Photo 2 is of another collection made by Jesper from Gerrards Cross on June 24th